FrancescoCoding/Covid-Tracker/README.md

 ## Challenges
 This project has allowed me to learn yet another popular mobile framework.
 It was fun to go back to vanilla JavaScript and not having to use React for once.
 The only challenge I found was optimizing the nested Ionic lists and making sure that every country and exception was properly validated.
-Other than that, I really enjoyed working with Ionic and will be using it in the future. 👨‍💻
+Other than that, I really enjoyed working with Ionic and will be using it in the future.

+# 👨‍💻 Covid Tracker Ionic
+# Francesco Gruosso